The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Summary

 \section{Summary}

-We have presented the first broad set of optical photometric and spectroscopic observations of the Type IIn \SN, found in coincidence with the IceCube realtime high-energy neutrino event \IC.
-The multi-messenger association was first identified during the LAST neutrino follow-up program, although the SN was already discovered around 60 days before the neutrino detection.
-We present in this work for the first time high-resolution spectroscopic observations, which show clear evidence of CSM interaction at the time of the neutrino arrival.
-Although the optical spectrum indicates a promising environment for hadronic acceleration and neutrino production in a collisonless shock after the breakout, we discussed how several factors challenge the significance of the multi-messenger association.
+We present the first broad set of optical photometric and spectroscopic observations of the SN IIn \SN, found in coincidence with the IceCube realtime high-energy neutrino event \IC.
+The multimessenger association was first identified during the LAST neutrino follow-up program, although the SN was already discovered around 60 days before the neutrino detection.
+We present in this work for the first time high-resolution spectroscopic observations of \SN, which show clear evidence of CSM interaction at the time of the neutrino arrival.
+Although the optical spectrum indicates a promising environment for hadronic acceleration and neutrino production in a collisionless shock after the breakout, here we discuss how several factors challenge the significance of the multimessenger association.
 First, the poor reconstruction of the neutrino event weakens the spatial association.
-The 60-days delay affects the temporal coincidence, but it is consistent with the expected time frame in which neutrino production efficiency is high in these environments.
+The $\sim$60-day delay affects the temporal coincidence, but it is consistent with the expected time frame in which neutrino production efficiency is high in these environments.
 We find that the spatial and temporal coincidence between \IC and \SN is consistent with the background hypothesis of being a chance coincidence, with the smallest $p$-value of $p(k\geq1)$ = 0.078 found against the ZTF-BTS catalog.
 We note that these $p$-values are sensitive to the size of the SNe and neutrino samples used for the statistical test.

-We additionally show how a broader search for neutrino/SN-IIn coincidences in the entire sample of IceCube alerts reveals two additional high-energy track-like events coincident with Type IIn SNe within a 100-day window since the SN discovery.
-However, randomizations of these samples reveal that the background hypothesis cannot be rejected for this emerging population of multi-messenger coincidences.
+We additionally show how a broader search for neutrino and SN-IIn coincidences in the entire sample of IceCube alerts reveals two additional high-energy track-like events coincident with SNe IIn within a 100-day window since the SN discovery.
+However, randomizations of these samples reveal that the background hypothesis cannot be rejected for this emerging population of multimessenger coincidences.